Corvette C3 engine specs by year:

 Between 1973 and 1980, two different versions of the 350 cu in were offered.
 The basic model was called L48, and the performance version was called L82.
 The power difference varied slightly every year, but the L82 was typically about 40 hp more powerful than the L48 engine.

 L48 and L82 share the same block, but the L82 included many components to produce more power.
-The L82 had an aluminum intake (L48 in 1980), four-bolt mains, larger heads and valves, forged steel crank and different pistons than the L48.
+The L82 had an aluminum intake (the L48 in 1980), four-bolt mains, larger heads and valves, a forged steel crank, and different pistons compared to the L48.